Skip to main content

 If you don’t sell products people can use at a party, don’t despair.
 Beyond the big countdown, New Year’s is a time when people are eager to shed the old and embrace new habits, routines, and, yes, even products.

-It’s more than just a seasonal change—it’s a mindset shift.
+It’s more than just a seasonal change.
+It’s a mindset shift.
 People are thinking about improving their spaces, wardrobes, and lifestyles, so this is the perfect time to reframe your marketing around fresh starts and new opportunities.

 Bedding brand FluffCo does this beautifully with their “New Year, New Bed!” email campaign.
 By layering in genuine customer testimonials, the brand makes the idea of change feel tangible and credible.
 And the section on customer testimonials serves as a gentle nudge, showing that others are already enjoying their bedding to make the upgrade feel worthwhile.